 Phone: 772.286.9881 extension 1810

 Ted Mortell is the managing shareholder of Peterson Bernard’s Stuart office.
-Mr. Mortell’s primary practice areas include medical malpractice claims, Wrongful Death claims, multiple claimant short limit cases, architect and engineer liability, real estate broker and agent malpractice, motor vehicle liability and toxic tort claims.
+Mr. Mortell’s primary practice areas include medical malpractice claims, Wrongful Death claims, multiple claimant short limit cases, architect and engineer liability, real estate broker and agent malpractice, motor vehicle liability, premises liability and toxic tort claims.
 Mr. Mortell also handles directors'/officers' liability and employment law matters.
 Mr. Mortell has been awarded the prestigious AV® Preeminent™ rating by Martindale-Hubbell.

 A leader in the rapidly growing community of Martin County, Mr. Mortell is the past President of the Martin County Bar Association and is an active participant in many issues of concern to the local civic and business areas.
 His involvement as a member of the Board of Directors for the Pine School has provided direction and leadership to this institution enabling them to continue delivering quality educational experiences to its students.